 You also can reposition an existing content area, in the same way, that “content marketing” has repositioned the practice of marketing.

 Be patient.
 Don’t give up too soon.
 Too many promising content-based businesses fail because they didn’t take the time to build a base.

 Pick a single channel and generate your content consistently in that one channel.
 Make a regular date with your audience, for instance, by publishing your blog on the same day every week.
 For its first 4 years, CMI focused solely on its blog before adding other channels.

-Make mindful choices about whether to build on owned ground such as your blog on your website.
-Or whether to build on leased ground such as social media, where the rules can change in a heartbeat.
+Make mindful choices about whether to build on the owned ground such as your blog on your website.
+Or whether to build on the leased ground such as social media, where the rules can change in a heartbeat.

 Plan the right content schedule.
 Use professionals in precisely defined roles to execute; the book offers a model of roles and responsibilities for large content teams based on CMI’s team.

 Plan from the get-go to repurpose your content.
 Start with one story, then figure out how else you can deliver it – as a blog, a video, a podcast, or a book.